On Jordan classes for Vinberg's theta-groups: Acknowledgments

 \section{Acknowledgments}

-We thank Michael Bulois for useful email exchanges on sheets in symmetric Lie algebras and slice induction, Willem de Graaf for a helpful discussion on $\mathcal N$-regular gradings, Dmitri Panyushev for information on generic stabilizers of semisimple elements in $V$, and Vladimir Popov for pointing us reference \cite{MR3890218}.
+We thank Michael Bulois for useful email exchanges on sheets in symmetric Lie algebras and slice induction, Willem de Graaf for a helpful discussion on $\mathcal N$-regular gradings, Dmitri Panyushev for information on generic stabilizers of semisimple elements in $V$, and Vladimir Popov for pointing us reference \cite{MR3890218}.We thank the anonymous referees for pointing out an error in the earlier version of Corollary \ref{cor:mu} and for several comments, leading to an improved version of the manuscript.
 This research was partially supported by DOR1898721/18 and BIRD179758/17 funded by the University of Padova and FFABR2017 funded by MIUR.
 This project started when the third named author was holding a Type B Post doc Fellowship at the University of Padova.
+The third named author acknowledges that the research leading to these results has received funding from the Norwegian Financial Mechanism 2014-2021 (project registration number 2019/34/H/ST1/00636).